zenners/react-tunes/README.md

 ##Objectives
 The purpose of this project is to get you used to making AJAX requests in React, validating props, and using outside React components in your code.

 This project we're going to build an iTunes Web app using React.
-A basic example can be found here (TODO PUT URL HERE).
+A basic example can be found [HERE](http://reactweek.com/projects/reactTunes).

 ###Step 1: Familiarize yourself with Code
 Notice, like the last project, you're given a boilerplate of code to start with.
 There are two files in ```app```. ```App.js``` and ```SearchItunes```.
 The ```App``` component is going to be responsible for keeping track of the data from iTunes and displaying that data nicely to the screen.
 The ```SearchItunes``` component is going to be be a bootstrapped wrapped input and select field which will go and fetch some data from iTunes. *Because this project is very bootstrappy, feel free to roll your own CSS if you'd like.
 I use Bootstrap for these examples as a way to quickly demonstrate the principles behind React without too much CSS getting in the way*.